 They stated their downtown concept would be "connected to nature" as a design tactic, but then they went back and changed the story.
 Oh well the link is now gone, yet if connecting to nature was a goal then St. Luke's easily beats Downtown Utica...

-November 25, 2017 - First lies were told about area just being "crushing blight", and only a "few" or "several" businesses.
-They ignored us when we listed of 40 businesses, but the truth was eventually going to come out...
+November 25, 2017 - First lies told were about the area, just "crushing blight", "functionally obsolete" (see MV500 Investor Prospectus), and only a "few" or "several" businesses to be impacted.
+They ignored us when we listed 40+ businesses, but the truth was eventually going to come out...

 Yesterday's newspaper: In @AJPicenteJr's Oneida County a 3 yr-old boondoggle! @MVHealthSystem still owns NO LAND, yet continues to torment Downtown @CityofUtica property/business owners https://t.co/YEADptsJgf pic.twitter.com/bpqcW2EeDG— #NoHospitalDowntown (@NoHospitalDwtn) November 25, 2017

 April 24, 2017 - What are the calculations we are missing?
 What are the differences between Corning and Utica?
 Why are we seeing this...